-The amount to be paid is determined in accordance with the rates established under the Social Security Act, Section 1902(a) (13) (B).
-The rate of reimbursement is 95 percent of the per diem rate that would have been paid to the facility for that recipient in that facility under the Medicaid State Plan, except that any patient liability income (PLI) determined by the Medicaid Program will be deducted from the payment amount.
-It is the responsibility of the nursing facility or ICF/IID to collect the recipient's PLI.
+The amount to be paid is determined in accordance with the rates established under the Social Security Act Section 1902(a) (13) (B).
+The rate of reimbursement is 95% of the per diem rate that would have been paid to the facility for that recipient in that facility under the State Plan, except that any Patient Liability Income (PLI) determined by the Bureau will be deducted from the payment amount.
+It is the responsibility of the nursing facility or ICF/DD to collect the recipient's PLI.

 This rate is designed to cover "room and board" which includes performance of personal care services, including assistance in the activities of daily living, administration of medication, maintaining the cleanliness of the recipient's environment, and supervision and assistance in the use of durable medical equipment (DME) and prescribed therapies.
-Certain DME is included in the "room and board" rate.
-A list of DME supplies can be found at the Louisiana Medicaid website at www.lamedicaid.com, under the fee schedules link (see Appendix D).
+Certain durable medical equipment (DME) is included in the "room and board" rate.
+A list of DME supplies can be found at the Louisiana Medicaid website (see Appendix D for website address).
+Click on fee schedules, and then select DMEPOS fee schedules.

-Nursing facilities are currently reimbursed on a case-mix methodology in which the rates can be adjusted from time to time.
-Hospice providers are subject to the same per diem rate adjustments as the nursing facilities, as deemed necessary.
-This may result in an overpayment or underpayment, and the claims will be reprocessed accordingly.
+Nursing facilities are currently reimbursed on a case mix methodology in which the rates can be adjusted from time to time.
+Hospice providers are subject to the same nursing home per diem rate adjustments as the nursing facilities as deemed necessary.
+This may result in an overpayment or underpayment and the claims will be reprocessed accordingly.

-NOTE: See Section 24.10 - Claims Related Information of this manual chapter for additional claims related information regarding payment for nursing and ICF/IID residents.
+NOTE: See section 24.10 for additional claims related information regarding payment for nursing and ICF/DD residents.